md-ismaeel/All-in-One/Readme/react/README.md

 **useMemo:**

-- Memoizes a computed value
+- useMemo is a React Hook that memoizes (caches) the result of a computation.
+It only recalculates the value when one of the dependencies changes.

+Use it when:

+- You have expensive calculations (e.g., filtering, sorting, heavy loops).

-- Prevents expensive computations on every render
+- You want to avoid recalculating values on every render.

+Returns:
-- Returns the memoized value
+➡️ A memoized value (not a function).

 **useCallback:**

-- Memoizes a function
-- Prevents function recreation on every render
-- Returns the memoized function
+- useCallback is a React Hook that memoizes (caches) a function so that it is not recreated on every render.

+Use it when:

-- Useful for optimizing child components that use the function as a prop
+- You pass a function as a prop to child components that rely on referential equality (e.g., React.memo).

+- You want to prevent unnecessary re-renders caused by function recreation.

+Returns:
+➡️ A memoized function.

 **Example:**